rashed8271/danger/README.md

 **Do not contact us** in private for support.
 Join our bot development group by sending `/join 56670147` to [@TeleSeed](https://telegram.me/TeleSeed)

-# Special thanks to
-iliya vortex

-amirhossien psg

 # Our team!

 Arash avast

-Pouya avast

-Silent avast
+Arian avast

 Raha avast

-Koohsar avast
+Hossein avast

+Mosy15

 ###Our Telegram channels: